-Play Flip Over Vowels
+Play Flip Over Vowels Activity

 In first grade, students are overwhelmed with reading strategies.
 They're exposed to wave after wave of phonics patterns, and internalizing these patterns can take tons of repeat practice.

 Here's an activity to reinforce simple short and long vowel words and help your child get a quick visual representation of the "silent e rule".
-Simple and fun, this activity is sure to have your child flipping over vowel practice!
+Easy and fun, this activity is sure to have your child flipping over vowel practice!

 What You Need: